skalogerakis/DEBS_2022_GrandChallenge/README.md

 ### StockAnalysisApp

-Proposed solution for the data processing aspect of the application using the Apache Flink Framework.
-This is implementation that currently executes in our application and under which our final evaluation scores occur.
+Our proposed solution for the data processing aspect of the application using the Apache Flink Framework.
+The reported throughtput and latency of our submission on the evaluation platform is:

 | Version      | Throughput | Latency |
 | :----:        |    :----:   | :----:   |